okabrionz/simpleblox/README.md

 ## Getting started

-After installing the Artists Theme successfully it requires a just a few more steps to get your site finally running.
+After installing the **Simple Blox Theme** successfully it requires a just a few more steps to get your site finally running.

 ### The config file